 This article explains how to use events in Citizen Space.
-Please speak to your account manager if you do not have events enabled and would like them.

 Events are associated with consultations and appear on the consultation overview page.